Accreditations & Affiliations

 Institute of Coaching (IOC)

 The Institute of Coaching at McLean Hospital, an affiliate of Harvard Medical School, is a non-profit organization dedicated to enhancing the integrity and credibility of the coaching profession by bridging science and best coaching practices.
 The IOC advances research by awarding $100,000 a year in Harnisch Grants for coaching research projects.

 CTI joined forces with the IOC in June 2012 to bring the art and practice of coaching together with the science that supports its efficacy.
 As a benefit of this partnership, CTI students and graduates are eligible for a discounted membership to the IOC’s global coaching community, the Institute of Coaching Professional Association (ICPA).
 This association brings together professionals and leaders in the field to disseminate coaching best practices based on a scientific backbone needed to validate this powerful tool for human transformation and growth.

 Learn more about our partnership with the Institute of Coaching.

 California Bureau of Postsecondary Education (BPPE)

-- The data below represents a small subset of the CTI student community over a 2 year period.
-Data was collected via a survey given to current students and recent graduates, and is therefore dependent on the number of survey responses received.
+The performance fact sheet below represents a small subset of the CTI student community over a 2 year period.
+Data was collected via a survey given to recent graduates, and is therefore dependent on the number of survey responses received.

-- These courses are part of larger program which follows a progression towards certification.
+The goal of these courses is certification.
 As students move through the program, they advance their skills and become more adept at using these skills in a coaching environment.